Vincent Gulliver - Parent of iCanMed Interview Masterclass Student 2018

 It’s your turn!
 Complete your journey with our course.

-The first lot of interviews start as early as the 8th of October (Dunedin) and mid-November (Australia).
+The first lot of interviews start as early as the 9th of November (Auckland).
 Check your city’s masterclass dates below.
 (Please note that these details may be subject to change).

 What some of our past students have to say: